ilals/hello-word/README.md

 # hello-word
-Just obeying to de "hello-word"guide
+Just obeying to the "hello-word"guide